-The Duke of York’s Community Initiative is presented annually to a small number of Yorkshire based organisations that having been subjected to rigorous and robust scrutiny and are deemed ‘of real value to the community, well run and an inspiration to others’.
+The Duke of York’s Community Initiative is presented annually to a small number of Yorkshire-based organisations that have been subjected to rigorous and robust scrutiny and are deemed ‘of real value to the community, well run and an inspiration to others’.

 The community group has been named as one of just 40 recipients of the prestigious award.

 Chairman of Wilberfoss in Bloom, Margaret Smith, said: “The award is for involving the community, taking pride in our place and brightening things up.
 Somebody suggested we should apply for it, so we filled in a form and then we were assessed to find out what we hoped to achieve, how we go about it, whether we have regular meetings etc.

 “They wanted to check that we had proper accounts and a constitution and are a bona fide orgainsation.
 We do a lot of fundraising, so we are handling donations and they needed to be sure we are who we say we are.”